plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 ### Footer links

   - [PLanCompS Project, 2018]\: the main PLanCompS project website
+  - [CBS-beta issues...]\: the list of issues concerning CBS-beta and this website
   - [Suggest an improvement...]\: a template for an email to plancomps@gmail.com

 Folding
 -------

-When a CBS web page is opened, all the rules and comments are folded into single lines, as indicated by right-pointing 'disclosure' symbols (e.g.: &#9658;).
-Any subsections (starting with a heading line `#...`) are initially unfolded, as indicated by downward-pointing symbols (e.g.: &#9660;).
+When a CBS web page is opened, all the rules, comments, and subsections are unfolded, as indicated by downward-pointing disclosure symbols (e.g.: &#9660;).
-This provides an overview of all the specified declarations, which are never folded.

-Individual rules, comments and subsections can be folded/unfolded by clicking on the line containing the disclosure symbol.
+Individual rules, comments, and subsections can be folded/unfolded by clicking on a character in the line containing the disclosure symbol.
 Note that printing the page omits the disclosure symbols, but does *not* show lines hidden by the current folding.

 The top right corner of each CBS web page has buttons for unfolding (&#9660;) or folding (&#9658;) all rules, comments, or subsections on the current page.
-(These buttons require Javascript.)
+(These buttons require Javascript, and are not shown when Javascript is off.)

 --------------------